Exporters' guide to reporting

 - Mail: not less than 2 hours before the goods are delivered to the post office

-- Highway: immediately before leaving the country
+- Highway: immediately before the exportation of the goods

-Find out where to present your permits, certificates of licenses
+Find out where to present permits

-After your goods are exported
+What to do after your goods are exported

 Keep all export records for 6 years